What Is a Conditional Green Card? Your Questions Answered

 The U.S. Citizenship and Immigration Services (USCIS) issues green cards to foreign nationals who have become lawful permanent residents of the U.S. through an immigrant visa application process.

-Conditional permanent residents have the same rights as other permanent residents and can freely enter and exit the U.S. until their green card expires.
+Conditional permanent residents have the same rights as other permanent residents and can freely enter and exit the U.S. until the expiration date of their green card.
 At that point, they can apply to adjust their status and obtain a 10-year green card.

 Who gets a conditional green card?